Create a model

 Models are built within a workspace.
 The workspace has to be created and named.
 A workspace is where a user keeps models, libraries and other resource files used for a particular project.
 One workspace can contain multiple models that use different libraries.

-- Click the NEW button to create a new workspace and give it the name my_workspace.
+- Give it the name "my_workspace".
 This will create a new workspace and open the workspace landing page.

 - For Modelon Impact desktop application, the workspace is stored locally on your computer.
 Learn more.

 You are now ready to create your first model in your workspace!

 Modelon Impact is a model centric tool.
 The model you build and work on is at the center of all operations performed such as experimenting and analyzing performance.

 In Modelon Impact, a model is created by dragging components from a library (located in workspace browser to the left) into the model canvas.
 Connecting and parameterizing the components makes the system ready for simulation.

 The aim is to build a model consisting of two tanks connected by pipes by using components from the Modelica Standard Library, also known as MSL.

 Each tank is placed at different heights where the initial water level is lower in tank2.
 The expected result is to finish up with the same water level in both tanks.